Myoga: Cultivation

 A traditional crop in Japan, myoga ginger has been introduced to cultivation in Australia and New Zealand for export to the Japanese market.

 As a woodland plant, myoga has specific shade requirements for its growth.
 It is frost-tolerant to −16 C, and possibly colder.

 Three variegated cultivars are known: 'Dancing Crane', 'Silver Arrow' and 'White Feather'.
 They are less cold-hardy than unvariegated plants.

 Medicinal properties

-Some constituents of myoga are cytotoxic; others have shown promise for potentially anticarcinogenic properties.
+Myoga has shown promise for potentially anticarcinogenic properties.